alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 Host your code on Github or Bitbucket
 -----

-In this article, we will avoid getting ahead of ourselves by learning and using Drupal's unit test classes (which are based on PHPUnit) and testing infrastructure: we want to start by understanding how to unit test _any_ PHP code (Drupal or otherwise).
+We will avoid getting ahead of ourselves by learning and using Drupal's unit test classes (which are based on PHPUnit) and testing infrastructure (we'll do that below): we want to start by understanding how to unit test _any_ PHP code (Drupal or otherwise).

 To that end, we will need to host our code (or a mirror thereof) on non-Drupal infrastructure.
-Github and Bitbucket both integrate with [CircleCI](http://circleci.com), a free, fast, and easy cloud continuous integration (CI) service with no vendor lock-in, which we'll use later on.
-With understanding of general unit testing principles under your belt, you can later move on to use framework-speicific (including Drupal-specific) testing environments if you deem it necessary (for example if you are a contributor to core or to contrib modules which follow Drupal's testing guidelines).
+Github and Bitbucket both integrate with [CircleCI](http://circleci.com), a free, fast, and easy cloud continuous integration (CI) service with no vendor lock-in; we'll use CircleCI later on in this article.
+With understanding of general unit testing principles under your belt, you can later move on to use framework-specific (including Drupal-specific) testing environments if you deem it necessary (for example if you are a contributor to core or to contrib modules which follow Drupal's testing guidelines).

 To demonstrate the principles in this article, I have taken a random Drupal 8 module which, at the time of this writing, has no unit tests, [Automatic Entity Label](https://www.drupal.org/project/auto_entitylabel).
 My selection is completely arbitrary, and I don't use this module myself, and I'm not advocating you use it or not use it.